I have the perfect Broadway trivia question for your next party. Throw out the following question to your guests,

 Yes, it would involve an additional adjudicating process from a separate nominating group and the number of those eligible could dramatically fluctuate year-to-year.
-And yes, it could be a logistical nightmare but with clear cut rules of elgiability, it might work.
+And yes, it could be a logistical nightmare but with clear-cut rules of eligibility, it might work.

 It could also bring much-deserved attention to these performers, not to mention help in the box offices of the show they're in.
 How many more of you would flock to see a long-running musical that has a Tony-nominated performer in it?
 I would.

 At the very least I hope producers will start releasing recordings of signature songs sang by the replacement performers.
-Not for nothing but I would love to hear Betsy Wolfe's take on "She Used To Be Mine" or Donna Murphy's version of "Before the Parade Passes By".
-Again, you wouldn't need to go through the expenses of recording an entire album, just a few of the signature songs and then release them digitally.
+You wouldn't need to go through the expenses of recording an entire album, just a few of the signature songs and then release them digitally.
 Fans shouldn't have to hope for bootlegs for these types of things.

 As short as Broadway runs are nowadays, it would be great for producers to do more for their replacement casts and immortalize what could be some of the best versions of these beloved characters.